 Acts and policies which are taken for granted in the United States (such as drug testing and video or other forms of electronic surveillance, including monitoring of electronic or telephone communications) must be carefully reviewed to ensure compliance with Canadian laws, which are more stringent in these regards.
-For example, as of January 1, 2023, Ontario employers with more than 25 employees on January 1 of any year are required to have a written policy on electronic monitoring in place prior to March 1 of that same year.
-The policy must provide employees with information whether pertaining to the employer electronically monitors its employees, and if so, must describe how and in what circumstances employees are monitored and the purposes for which information obtained through monitoring will be used by the employer.
+For example, Ontario employers with more than 25 employees on January 1 of any year are required to have a written policy on electronic monitoring in place prior to March 1 of that same year.
+The policy must provide employees with information pertaining whether the employer to electronically monitors its employees, and if so, must describe how and in what circumstances employees are monitored and the purposes for which information obtained through monitoring will be used by the employer.